Continuing Education Activity

-Oxycodone is a semisynthetic opioid which has agonistic properties on mu, kappa, and delta-type opioid receptors, with the strongest affinity being for mu-type receptors.
-Upon binding to these G-protein coupled receptors, oxycodone stimulates the exchange of GDP on the G-alpha subunit for GTP, resulting in the inhibition of adenylate cyclase and thus a decrease in intracellular cAMP.
-This signal cascade leads to a consequent inhibition of the nociceptive neurotransmitters acetylcholine, dopamine, GABA, noradrenaline, and substance P, as well as the hormones glucagon, insulin, somatostatin, and vasopressin.
+Oxycodone is a semisynthetic opioid with agonistic properties on mu, kappa, and delta-type opioid receptors, with the strongest affinity being for mu-type receptors.
+Upon binding to these G-protein coupled receptors, oxycodone stimulates the exchange of GDP on the G-alpha subunit for GTP, resulting in the inhibition of adenylate cyclase and a decrease in intracellular cAMP.
+This signal cascade leads to a consequent inhibition of the nociceptive neurotransmitters acetylcholine, dopamine, GABA, noradrenaline, and substance P and the hormones glucagon, insulin, somatostatin, and vasopressin.

 As with other opioids, oxycodone causes hyperpolarization and reduced excitability of neurons in the central nervous system (CNS).
-This generalized CNS depression is a result of the agonistic effect on kappa-type receptors which lead to a closure of N-type voltage-gated calcium channels, while stimulation of the mu and delta-type receptors open calcium-dependent inward-rectifying potassium channels.
+This generalized CNS depression results from the agonistic effect on kappa-type receptors, which leads to a closure of N-type voltage-gated calcium channels, while stimulation of the mu and delta-type receptors opens calcium-dependent inward-rectifying potassium channels.